Mdkamrulislam786/advance-react/src/components/Interview/Interview.md

 Any state is always owned by some specific component, and any data or UI derived from that state can only affect components “below” them in the tree.

 If you imagine a component tree as a waterfall of props, each component’s state is like an additional water source that joins it at an arbitrary point but also flows down.

+5) What does it mean to "lift state up"?
+Answer:
+Suppose you have a function App where you are rendering a child component 'Counter'.
+Counter has some state and functions that does the counting and shows in the ui/view.
+Now if you transfer all the funtions and state in the counter component to App(parent) component and pass all the states and function to the child component as props.
+The counter component will grab the props and will work the same as before.
+So passing the props fromParent to child is now called as lifting state up.

+6) How do you prevent a component from rendering?
+ANswer:
+By using PureComponent, shouldComponetUpdate lifecycle methode, useMemo, useCallback, React.Memo(Compoent) etc. This check if the prev state is siilar to the next stae if it is, then component dosent re-render and memo calculates the state so it doesnt re-render every time.